declancm/windex.nvim/README.md

 ## 🎉 Usage

+_Note: Check the default keymaps on how to implement the functions in keymaps._

 ### Maximize Current Window

 * Maximize the current neovim window completely without any of the ugly borders